WICG/soft-navigations/README.md

 * We'd need to specify Task Attribution
 * We would need to modify PaintTiming nd LCP to restart their reporting once a soft navigation was encountered.

+## Privacy and security considerations
+This API exposes a few novel paint timestamps that are not available today, after a soft navigation is detected: the first paint, the first contentful paint and the largest contentful paint.
+It is already possible to get some of that data through Element Timing and requestAnimationFrame, but this proposal will expose that data without the need to craft specific elements with the `elementtiming` attribute.

+### Mitigations
+* The LCP timestamp is subject to the same constraints as current LCP entries, and doesn't expose cross-origin rendering times without an explicit opt-in.
+* The FCP timestamp doesn't necessary waits until a cross-origin image is fully loaded in order to fire, minimizing the cross-origin information exposed.
+* Soft navigations detected are inherently user-driven, preventing programatic scanning of markup permutations and their impact on paint timestamps.
+* Soft Navigation detection can be time limited, further limiting the scalability of information exposure.

+Given the above mitigations, attacks such as [history sniffing attacks](https://krebsonsecurity.com/2010/12/what-you-should-know-about-history-sniffing/) are not feasible, given that `:visited` information is not exposed.
+`:visited` only modifications are not counting as DOM modifications, so soft navigations are not detected.
+Whenever other DOM modifications are included alongside visited changes, the next paint would include both modifications, and hence won't expose visited state.

+Furthermore, cross-origin imformation about images or font resources is not exposed by Soft Navigation LCP, similarly to regular LCP.

 ## Open Questions
 * Do we need to define FCP/LCP as contentful paints that are the result of the soft navigation?
 * Could we augment the heuristic to take both DOM additions and removals into account?